“Travel to Morocco, they said… your gram will be lit, they said”.

 Alright, we all have that embarrassing aunty who haggles everything down and has a consistent surplus of useless crap for her exploits.

-In Morocco, it is time for you to become that aunty.
+When shopping in Morocco, it is time for you to become that aunty.

 Seriously though, don’t be afraid to haggle!
 I’ve been told it’s a part of the culture by a lot of shopkeepers, who will laugh off my stubborn hard assness.
 One of my proudest moments was being told I was “haggling like a real Berber woman”.
 Why thanks. *flips hair* Someone just get me a Haggle Queen t-shirt already.
 (FYI, they exist.
 No joke.
 Here’s proof).